CptDarling/tutorial-react-route/README.md

 # tutorial-react-vite
-A tutorial project for React that also employs Vite.
+A tutorial project for React that also employs Vite as a build tool.

 ## Some Useful Links